NickBell123/Digi-Market-Cap/README.md

 Step 11: You can delete a position or holding buy clicking the delete button in the table row.
 This will remove the position form the My Crypto page
          and the data base.

+## Testing
+* Crome dev tools was use throughout the project for checking and handling errors

+* All HTML went through W3C HTML validator

+* CSS through W3C CSS validator

+* Lighthouse

+* PEP8 for Python

+* JSHint was used for checking for errors in my javascript file.

+Futher testing can be found in the [testing.md]()